epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 **Percentage of outbreak simulations accepted**

-Overall, the highest acceptance rate was for scenarios with a large event size (200), short duration (7 days), an R0 between 3 and 4, and a 12 day serial interval.
+Overall, the highest acceptance rate was for scenarios with a large event size (200), short duration (1 day), an R0 between 3 and 4, and a pre-intervention SARS-like serial interval.
 (Figure 1).
-Scenarios with a SARS-like mean serial interval (8.4 days), an R0 bounded between 2 and 3, a short duration, and a relatively large event size (100) also had a high acceptance rate compared to other scenarios.
+Scenarios with a SARS-like serial interval, an R0 bounded between 2 and 3, a short duration, and a relatively large event size (100) also had a high acceptance rate.
 Across all scenarios a higher acceptance rate was correlated with a larger event size, a shorter event duration, and a larger mean serial interval.
 This may be related to the influence these parameters have on the degree of volatility in outbreak simulations.
 Based on this, trends in Figure 1 should be interpreted with care using prior knowledge.
 For example, if the event size, serial interval, and event duration is assumed, then the percentage of acceptance may be used to infer the most likely R0 scenario.

 There were very few scenarios where an R0 smaller than 1 resulted in scenarios that were accepted after conditioning on observed data, this was true regardless of the corresponding serial interval distribution, event size, or event duration.
-There were also very few accepted scenarios where the R0 had an upper bound of 2, acceptance of these scenarios was most likely if the transmission event was large (200+), had a longer duration, as well as there being a long mean serial interval.
-For a short serial interval, the percentage of accepted samples was low for all scenarios, with the highest accepted proportion for scenarios with an upper bound on the R0 of 2.
-Across all R0 scenarios, this scenario was most likely if the transmission event was of a medium size (40 - 80 cases) and a short duration (7-14 days).
+A very large event size (400) was required for scenarios with an R0 upper bound of 2 to have a moderate percentage of samples accepted if they had a short duration.
+Acceptance rates increased as the duration of the initial transmission event increased, and as the mean serial interval increased.
+For a MERS-like serial interval, the percentage of accepted samples was low for all scenarios, with the highest accepted proportion for scenarios with an upper bound on the R0 of 3 and a moderate event size, or an R0 upper bound of 2 and a larger event size.

 ![Heatmaps of the percentage of samples accepted for each combination of parameters.
 Within each heatmap, the x-axis represents the duration of